 - 2. Use the arrow keys to select Security and Users in the left menu, then Tab to the right menu and use the arrow keys to select Firewall.
 Press Enter. - 3.
-In the Firewall screen, Tab to the Firewall Configuration: Settings section.
-Use the arrow keys to select the Allowed Services in the left menu. - 4.
+In the Firewall screen, use the arrow keys to select the Allowed Services in the left menu. - 4.
 Tab to the Firewall Configuration: Allowed Services fields on the right.
 Use the arrow keys to select the Advanced button (near the bottom right, just above the Next button) and press Enter. - 5.
 In the Additional Allowed Ports screen, enter 5900 in the TCP Ports field.
 Tab to the OK button and press Enter. - 6.
-Tab back to the list of screens on the left side and use the arrow keys to select Start-Up.
-Tab back to the right and Tab to the Save Settings and Restart Firewall Now button and press Enter. - 7.
-Tab to the Next button and press Enter, then in the Summary screen Tab to the Accept button and press Enter, and finally on the top-level YaST screen Tab to the Quit button and press Enter. - 8.
+Tab to the Next button and press Enter, then in the Summary screen Tab to the Accept button and press Enter, and finally on the top-level YaST screen Tab to the Quit button and press Enter. - 7.
 Restart the display manager and xinetd service with the following commands: